 History of the Shire Horse Society Australia

 In 1978 a Shire Horse enthusiast, an Englishman by the name of Grahame West, started “The Shire Horse Society of Australia.”
 (SHSA) Grahame designed our beautiful logo and did a tremendous amount of research in England on Shires.
 He was a friend of the famous Keith Chivers, who wrote the incredible history book, “The Shire Horse.”
 Grahame searched Australia for Shire types as there were no registered Shires here at that time.
-When Helene and Gregory Scarf became interested in Shires, they also joined the Society and some newsletters were produced.
+Tim Peel helped Grahame with this search and was a fellow founding member of the Society.
+When Helene and Gregory Scarf became interested in Shires, they also joined the Society and the initial newsletters were produced.

 The work on the original Constitution of the Shire Horse Society Australia was done by Helene and Greg Scarf, Greg Hosa and Kathryn McKay, Helen and Korrie Kuiper, Sue Bailey and Ineke Kuiper.